 Ancient monuments, protected wildlife sanctuaries, early Buddhist buildings and mountain railways are just a few of the multitude of World Heritage Sites in North India.

-Nominated and designated by UNESCO as deserving special international protection, World Heritage Sites are man-made or natural areas, landmarks, sites or structures recognised as having cultural, historical or scientific significance.
+Nominated and designated by UNESCO as deserving special international protection, World Heritage Sites are human-made or natural areas, landmarks, sites or structures recognised as having cultural, historical or scientific significance.

 17 sites of the architect and designer Le Corbusier spread over seven countries form this UNESCO World Heritage Site.
 The Complexe du Capitole in Chandigarh is a government compound made up of three buildings, three monuments and a lake, including the Palace of Assembly or Legislative Assembly, Secretariat, High Court, Open Hand Monument, Geometric Hill and Tower of Shadows.